 - Nail biting is frequently cited as a cause the problem.

 - Children and young adults are far more likely to develop them.

 - People with weakened immune systems are at increased risk.

 There are many distinct strains of HPV, but the most frequently occurring types of warts are common, plantar, and flat.

 - Common Warts typically look and feel like rough bumps.
 Occasional they have small black dots that look like seeds.
-Common warts most frequently occur on the fingers and hands, often in close proximity to a cut or a hangnail.
+These most frequently occur on the fingers and hands, often in close proximity to a cut or a hangnail.

 - Plantar Warts occur on the soles of the feet and are more bothersome than common ones.
-Cause discomfort when walking and sometimes grow in clusters.
+They cause discomfort when walking and sometimes grow in clusters.